 I have knowledge and experience of putting the Person-Centred Approach (PCA) into action with individuals, couples and groups, learning a lot about myself in the process.
 One thing I am sure of is that the PCA is not dull, it is vibrant and challenging and often misrepresented.
 This approach is at the heart of all I do.
 I understand that the conditions for therapeutic change are both necessary and sufficient.
 I do not favour integrating techniques and ideas from other approaches.
 My philosophical roots are humanist with a core belief in the self-healing actualising tendency in all human beings.
 In all my therapeutic endeavours my intent is to provide the conditions in which this actualising tendency can flourish.

 WAPCEPC The World association for Person-Centred and Experiential Psychotherapy and Counselling

 My formative years and Methodist upbringing gave me a stoicism, to carry on with unbending values and rules, to care for others first, but not to let others close, especially when hurt or upset.
 As a female I wasn’t expected to have an education, but to marry young and raise a family, it being my role to support them at all times.
 All these values have been a hard taskmaster and my learning has been difficult.
 I am married with three grown up children and seven grandchildren.
-I would describe myself as creative and musical with an interest in discovering new people, music and food.
+I would describe myself as creative with a love of music.
 I enjoy my family, reading, entertaining, my garden (looking at it, rather than gardening), cooking , friends and being still.
 My aim is to be aware of and care for the environment.